51Degrees/documentation/src/devicedetection/pattern.md

 The device data file contains signatures which consist of the relevant characters of the User-Agent.
 Only the segments of the UA considered applicable to device detection are stored, characters which are not deemed necessary are omitted in order to reduce the size of the data file.
 For this reason detection results will rarely contain an entire User-Agent for the device returned.

 The [51Degrees User-Agent Tester](https://51degrees.com/resources/user-agent-tester) can be used to show the relevant segments for a given User-Agent.

+Below, we will step through a number of User-Agent scenarios to illustrate the different way in which the **pattern** method identifies a match.

+## Exact Match

 Consider the following User-Agent for the Nexus 7 running Android 4.3 and Chrome 29.

 **Target UserAgent**